DatabaseKPV

 Half-life

-Less than 30 minutes in plasma; gut-stable via PepT1 uptake mechanism in inflamed colonic tissue
+Less than 30 minutes in plasma.
+Gut-stable via oral PepT1 uptake mechanism in inflamed colonic tissue: degradation-resistant in the specific tissue where it is most needed.

 WADA status